★ BEST INVESTING TOOLS COMPARISON ★

 Does eToro or MarketWatch have real-time data?

-MarketWatch offers real-time data feeds, which is essential for active traders. eToro uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+MarketWatch offers real-time data, which matters if you trade actively. eToro runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from eToro and MarketWatch?